Time perception hacks: why productive days feel wasted

 8. Practice gratitude specifically for time spent (not just outcomes)

 The hack: at the end of a work session, pause and name what you got out of the time itself, not just the output.
-“I spent 90 minutes learning something new” or “I solved a problem I’ve been stuck on for days” or “I concentrated for longer than usual.”
+Use one of these sentence stems to make it concrete:

 You’re training your brain to register the time as valuable, not just the outcome.
 That shift in registration – from “did I produce enough?” to “was this time meaningful?” – is the shift from feeling productive to feeling productive.